-Black Scrub Robin (Cercotrichas podobe) was photographed in Tamanrasset region last year.
+A Black Scrub Robin (Cercotrichas podobe) was photographed at Tamanrasset last year.
 It’s the first observation in Algeria in five decades.

-Un Agrobate podobé photographié dans la région de Tamanrasset au sud de l’Algérie le 3 mai 2019.
+Un Agrobate podobé photographié à Tamanrasset au sud de l’Algérie le 3 mai 2019.
 C’est la deuxième ou troisième observation pour le pays.

-A Black Scrub Robin was photographed by Soufyane Bekkouche in the Tamanrasset region on 3 May 2019.
-This is the the second or third record for Algeria.
+A Black Scrub Robin was photographed at Tamanrasset on 3 May 2019 by Soufyane Bekkouche.
+This is the second or third record for Algeria.
 The previous record(s) was/were also in the same region.
 Here is a quote from the ‘Birds of Algeria’ by Moali and Isenmann (2000): “…was observed 8 February 1968 at Tamanrasset and, perhaps, on 12 February 1968 in Central Ahaggar”.

 In July 2018, the same observer photographed a Blue-naped Mousebird (Urocolius macrourus) and a flock of Sudan Golden Sparrow (Passer luteus) in the Tin-Zaouten district, located in the southern part of Tamanghasset province.